ifeeney/On-Device-DL/README.md

 ## Files used:

 ### Initial Training
-- `training.py` was used to train our model initially
+- `trainer.py` was used to train our model initially
-- `inference.py` was used to test the the model
+- `inference.py` was used to test the model
 -
 ### Revised Training
 - `test_gesture.py` is used to gather landmark coordinates for sequences of images using Mediapipe Hand Landmarker